stroma-lamellae/chloroplasts/docs/serverInstall.md

 sudo apt-get install python-certbot-apache
 ```

-- Then create a file `/etc/apache2/sites-available/app.conf` with the text below replacing `/home/4F00/chloroplasts/` with the running directory chosen earlier and `dn.tld` with your FQDN.
+- Then create a file `/etc/apache2/sites-available/app.conf` with the text below in it.
+Replace each instance of  `/home/4F00/chloroplasts/` with the running directory chosen earlier and `dn.tld` with your FQDN.
 ```
 <VirtualHost *:port>
 	ServerName dn.tld